MonoidMusician/dhall-purescript/README.md

 Because Dhall is awesome, relatively simple, and conceptually clean.
 It has an agreed-upon standard, with lots of tests, is under active development, continually improving.

 ## Why PureScript?
 It is in my experience one of the best (typed!) compile-to-JS languages out there, and it supports all the abstraction I need.
-(Well, okay, I think it could use polykinds ... but that’s only a minor blemish ;)) And it has one of the most well-designed UI libraries out there.
+(It even has PolyKinds!)
+And it has one of the most well-designed UI libraries out there.

 ## Dhall Implementation and API
 Currently, the project is about 90% up-to-date with the latest version of the standard, plus some upcoming changes, as measured by the dhall-lang test suite.
 It implements the syntax, a parser, and all the judgments of the Dhall standard: import resolution, typechecking, alpha- and beta-normalization, and all the smaller judgments needed to support them.
 Additionally, there is a small and incomplete API for converting to PureScript types after the Haskell implementation.